MikeMakes/Phoebe/README.md

 This was an one trimester class project that is alredy finished and abandoned but what you see is functional and there are somethings that even work well.
 100% FREE SOFTWARE take whatever u want; if you do so, I would apreciatte a link to your project just for the sake of curiosity.

 A full in detail doc (in spanish) can be found as doc.pdf.
-Here it comes a brief description of all parts involved.

 # Adhoc